ethanwangkangen/Blockgraph2/README.md

 A list of the available arguments can be seen by executing the following command:

-> ../.././waf --run "b4mesh --printHelp"
+> ./run.sh --help

-As an example, you can run the following simulation that sets the second mobility scenario, the number of nodes at 12 and a simulation time of 1000 seconds. <br /> <span style="color:red"> Remember: If an argument is NOT specify, it will take it default value.</span>
+As an example, you can run the following simulation that sets the second mobility scenario, the number of nodes at 12 and a simulation time of 1000 seconds. <br /> <span style="color:red"> Remember: If an argument is NOT specified, it will take it default value.</span>

-> ../.././waf --run "b4mesh --nNodes=12 --sTime=1000 --nScen=2 "
+> ./run.sh --nNodes=12 --sTime=1000 --nScen=2

 ### Transaction Generation Rate
 The transaction generation rate (λ) is entered for a singe node. <br />